NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/05_dissolved_quantities.md

 }
 ```

-The loss rate follows a simple [Q10](https://en.wikipedia.org/wiki/Q10_(temperature_coefficient))-like process where it is higher with higher temperatures.
+The loss rate follows a simple [Q10](https://en.wikipedia.org/wiki/Q10_(temperature_coefficient))-like temperature response where it is higher with higher temperatures.
 This is common because it is typically driven by plant uptake and microbes that are more active during higher temperatures.
 Ideally this should follow soil temperature and not air temperature, but we won't make a soil temperature module in this tutorial.

 Feel free to experiment with different formulations, adding removal processes in the groundwater and river if you want to.
 Also experiment with how changing the hydrology will affect river DIN concentrations.

-As a final example, we will provide you with an example of a timed process of fertilizer addition.
+As a final example, we will add a timed process of fertilizer addition.

 ```python
 # Fertilization is land-specific since you want to be able to turn it off for